Identity and access management

 - Use Azure AD PIM access reviews to periodically validate resource entitlements.
 Access reviews are part of many compliance frameworks.
 As a result, many organizations will already have a process in place to address this requirement.

-- Integrate Azure AD logs with the platform-central Azure Monitor.
-Azure Monitor allows for a single source of truth around log and monitoring data in Azure, which gives organizations cloud-native options to meet requirements around log collection and retention.
+- Integrate Azure AD logs with the platform-central Log Analytics workspace.
+It allows for a single source of truth around log and monitoring data in Azure, which gives organizations cloud-native options to meet requirements around log collection and retention.

 - If any data sovereignty requirements exist, custom user policies can be deployed to enforce them.